williamgilpin/cphy/README.md

 ## Requirements

-We will primarily use Python 3 with the following packages
+This book uses Python 3, with particular dependence the following packages

 + numpy
 + matplotlib